Causality in the Can: Diet Coke's Impact on Fatness: Discussion

 \section{Discussion}

-In this paper, we employed $SCM$ and the $IC^{\ast}$ algorithm to construct causal diagrams and calculated the probability of interventional effects using adjustment formulas.Subsequently, we proceeded to assess the probability that obesity would occur with Diet Coke consumption and would not occur otherwise.
-However, our work still has some limitations.
+In this paper, we employed Structured Causal Models (SCM) and the $IC^{\ast}$ algorithm to construct causal diagrams and calculate the probability of interventional effects using adjustment formulas.
+We then assessed the likelihood of obesity with and without Diet Coke consumption.
+However, our study has some limitations.

-Our ability to perform subgroup analyses was constrained by the total sample size.
-Each subgroup needed to contain at least 385 individuals to ensure the reliability of the statistical results~\citep{li2022probabilities}.
-This limitation prevented us from conducting more refined groupings, making it difficult to precisely identify which populations are more or less suitable for consuming Diet Coke.
-Moreover, although studies~\citep{sylvetsky2020consumption} suggest that Diet Coke may influence obesity through the induction of hormone secretion, we were unable to obtain specific data on hormone levels, which restricted our comprehensive understanding of its potential health impact mechanisms.
+One key limitation is the constrained sample size, which required each subgroup to have at least 385 individuals to ensure reliable statistical results~\citep{li2022probabilities}.
+This constraint limited our ability to perform more detailed subgroup analyses, making it difficult to precisely identify which populations are more or less affected by Diet Coke consumption.
+Future research should expand the sample size and include a broader range of regions and populations to improve the generalizability and accuracy of the findings.

-Future research should expand the sample size, including a broader range of regions and populations, to enhance the universality and accuracy of the study findings.
-Additionally, further exploration of the specific effects of Diet Coke on hormone levels, particularly its potential impact on key hormones such as insulin and leptin, would help deepen our understanding of its relationship with obesity and metabolic health.
-Future studies could also consider the connections between Diet Coke consumption and other chronic diseases such as cardiovascular diseases and diabetes.
+Additionally, our study may have relied on self-reported data, particularly regarding dietary habits, which can be prone to bias.
+For instance, a participant's recent increase in Diet Coke consumption might lead to overestimations of their usual intake, introducing inaccuracies.
+Incorporating more objective measures, such as biomarkers or direct observations, in future studies could enhance data reliability and research validity.

-Through this paper, we aim to provide readers with a comprehensive perspective on the complex relationship between Diet Coke consumption and obesity, as well as the potential implications of these findings for health policies and individual choices.
+Furthermore, although studies~\citep{sylvetsky2020consumption} suggest that Diet Coke may influence obesity through hormone secretion, we lacked specific hormone data, limiting our understanding of these potential mechanisms.
+Future research should explore the effects of Diet Coke on hormones like insulin and leptin to clarify its relationship with obesity and metabolic health.
+Additionally, examining the connections between Diet Coke consumption and other chronic diseases, such as cardiovascular disease and diabetes, would provide a more comprehensive view of its health implications.